Raumati Beach: Demographics

-Ethnicities were 91.0% European/Pākehā, 11.2% Māori, 2.3% Pacific peoples, 4.2% Asian, and 2.3% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 91.0% European/Pākehā, 11.2% Māori, 2.3% Pasifika, 4.2% Asian, and 2.3% other ethnicities.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 24.2%, compared with 27.1% nationally.
+The percentage of people born overseas was 24.2, compared with 27.1% nationally.

-Although some people objected to giving their religion, 55.5% had no religion, 33.8% were Christian, 0.2% were Hindu, 0.1% were Muslim, 0.6% were Buddhist and 2.7% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 55.5% had no religion, 33.8% were Christian, 0.3% had Māori religious beliefs, 0.2% were Hindu, 0.1% were Muslim, 0.6% were Buddhist and 2.5% had other religions.

-Of those at least 15 years old, 1,116 (26.4%) people had a bachelor or higher degree, and 609 (14.4%) people had no formal qualifications.
+Of those at least 15 years old, 1,116 (26.4%) people had a bachelor's or higher degree, and 609 (14.4%) people had no formal qualifications.
+882 people (20.8%) earned over $70,000 compared to 17.2% nationally.
 The employment status of those at least 15 was that 1,800 (42.5%) people were employed full-time, 648 (15.3%) were part-time, and 138 (3.3%) were unemployed.

+The demographics for Raumati Beach are also incorporated in Paraparaumu#Demographics.

 Sports and parks

 Weka Park is a public park in Raumati Beach.
 It is the home ground of the local soccer team, Kapiti Coast United.
 Cricket is also played at the park, and it has a children's playground.
 The Wharemauku Stream flows along the boundary of the park, and a walking track leaves the park and follows the stream to Rimu Road, a length of approximately 3 km.

 The Kapiti Bears and Kapiti Coast Rugby League Club is on the border of Raumati South and Raumati Beach.
 The Club was founded in the 1970s and was the home of Kiwi and Melbourne Storm player, now Kiwi coach Stephen Kearney.
 The Club operates out of Matthews Park, Menin Road, and is affiliated to the Wellington Rugby League Zone.

 The local football club, Kapiti Coast United, plays at Weka Park in Raumati Beach.